thanasi2/Evaluate-A-News-Article-with-NLP-Project/README.md

 !['UI API response'](/pics/ui_response.png)

 ## Testing
-All function have been tested using `jest`.
+All functions have been tested using `jest`.
 To run your own text run the command `npm run test`
 !['Jest Test'](/pics/test.png)